cubecodefowad/phishscope/readme.md

 ## Features

-- Upload any file to check against VirusTotal's threat database
+- Upload any file to check againsts VirusTotal's threat database
 - Instant report if known
 - Easy to use web interface